Vie-Any/Sunnyland/DailyLog.md

 ## 2021-05-09

-- Use script to make the main camera follw the player sence
+- Use script to make the main camera follw the player scene
 - Add cinemachine and use 2D Camera bound the camera to the player
 - Create goods let the player collect
 - Use script to make the player collect goods